tomohisa/dcb-events.github.io/docs/topics/projections.md

 In other words, it's reading and transforming Events into a model built for a specific need.

-The result is commonly used for persistent [Read Models](../glossary.md#read-model).
+The result is commonly used for persistent <dfn title="Representation of data tailored for specific read operations, often denormalized for performance">Read Models</dfn>.

-In Event Sourcing, however, projections are also used to build the [Decision Model](../glossary.md#decision-model) needed to enforce consistency constraints.
+In Event Sourcing, however, projections are also used to build the <dfn title="Representation of the system's current state, used to enforce integrity constraints before moving the system to a new state">Decision Model</dfn> needed to enforce consistency constraints.

 This website typically refers to this latter kind of projection since DCB primarily focuses on ensuring the consistency of the Event Store during write operations.